Antisemitic Protests Draw Outrage from Union Square to Wall Street

 For the Pro-Palestinian forces, however, the evening was far from over.
 At some point, a decision was made to bring their protest to Wall Street via subway.

-Multiple videos posted online show the bizarre sight— like a funhouse mirror, pro-Hamas version of opening scenes of The Warriors— of the WOL gang being accompanied into the subway by a phalanx of cops, some in uniform, others in the light blue Community Affairs.
+Multiple videos posted online show the bizarre sight— like a funhouse mirror, pro-Hamas version of opening scenes of The Warriors— of the WOL gang being accompanied into the subway by a phalanx of cops, some in full uniform, others in the light blue shirts of Community Affairs.

 On the way downtown, another viral moment occurred.
 In subway car without police but full of repurposed COVID mask and “keffiyeh” wearing passengers, an unidentified man shouts, “Raise your hand if you’re a Zionist?!”
 This call is repeated by both male and female voices, then shouted again, followed by the statement, “This is your chance to get out.”